SFPD may consider new 'lasso tool' to detain non-violent suspects. Here's how it works

 "The worst thing you might see are those small anchors go through someone's skin and all you'd need is a Band-Aid," he said.
 "We've never had any reports of serious injuries.
 Zero deaths.
 Zero lawsuits."

-Unlike tasers, the company says BolaWraps are not considered to be electronic control devices or ECDs.
+Unlike Tasers, the company says BolaWraps are not considered to be electronic control devices or ECDs.
 In fact, Mullins says 98% of the interactions between subjects and law enforcement are not considered uses of force.

-But concerns have been raised about the effect the sharp anchors and loud noises, that could easily be mistaken for a gunshot, may have on some people.
+But concerns have been raised about the effect the sharp anchors and loud noises, which could easily be mistaken for a gunshot, may have on some people.
 The company published several videos online showing the device being used to detain individuals struggling with mental health conditions, including autism.

 "It is really unnecessary," said Dr. Tomoya Hirota, a child psychiatrist and Medical Director of UCSF's Autism Center.
 "I'm a bit worried, if they say this is a great device.
 And it's used without considering any other options."